-Probation or Suspension
+Academic Probation or Suspension

-|Total Number of Credit Hours Attempted||Minimum Quality Point Average Required for Good Standing|
+|Total Number of Attempted Credits||Minimum Grade Point Average Required for Good Standing|

 - Attempted credits include all courses for which the student registered, except those dropped during the first week of classes.

-The student must attend a Satisfactory Academic Progress (SAP) Workshop and complete an appeal form to petition for reinstatement; in the appeal form, the student should articulate the mitigating circumstances that he or she would like taken into account in consideration of the appeal.
-The petition and the student’s entire academic record will then be considered by the Academic Review Board, which will render a decision relative to the student’s status at MWCC.
-A reinstated student is granted an additional probationary semester, but may not be entitled to receive financial assistance.
-Students denied reinstatement may appeal to the Vice President of Academic Affairs.
+The student must complete a Satisfactory Academic Progress (SAP) Appeal Workshop in which he or she will complete an appeal to petition for reinstatement.
+In the appeal, the student should articulate the mitigating circumstances that prevented his or her success in school.
+The appeal and the student’s entire academic record will then be considered by the Academic Review Board (ARB), which will render a decision regarding the student’s status at MWCC.
+A reinstated student is granted an additional probationary semester, but may not be entitled to receive financial aid.
+A separate review by the Financial Aid Review Board (FARB) will determine if the student can access financial aid.
+Students denied reinstatement may appeal to the Assistant Dean of Academic Student Success.